-Key environmental assessment and management challenges Research topic Effect studies Understanding potential impacts to ecological processes resulting from the physical presence of windfarms to inform environmental impact assessment, decision making, ongoing monitoring and management.
-Reliable / validated prediction tools to evaluate the effects of the physical presence of offshore renewable energy infrastructure on environmental conditions (e.g. metocean conditions), physical processes (e.g. sediment transport pathways, nutrient cycling, erosion/deposition) and ecology over the development lifecycle at local and regional levels including: • ecological shifts, connectivity, biodiversity, productivity, habitat modification; and • potential indirect effects associated with marine growth, benthic halo effects and invasive marine species risk.
-Predicting benthic habitat restoration, enhancement and creation potential associated with wind farms and offshore infrastructure using international case studies where relevant Effects of artificial hard structures on fish assemblages including the population consequences resulting from changes to recruitment patterns, habitat modification and ecological shifts Reliable and sufficient information relevant to inform the potential for population level consequences Understanding the spatial and temporal variability in relative densities of priority seabird/ migratory bird populations, in particular threatened species with foraging habitats and migration pathways within declared and proposed declaration areas for offshore renewables. to threatened and migratory birds species resulting from offshore windfarm developments (underwater Orange bellied parrot, swift parrot and Gould's petrel: Understanding migration timing, migration paths, flight height, susceptibility to displacement (and energetic costs) and encounter potential (light attraction to vessels/infrastructure and collision risk with turbines). noise, barrier effects, collision risk) will be required to provide robust impact assessment documentation and demonstrate impacts will not impede the recovery of threatened species.
+Key environmental assessment and management challenges

+Research topic

+Effect studies

+Enhanced capacity to predict risk to physical and ecological components of the environment associated with different infrastructure scales, designs and layouts to inform environmental impact assessment, decision making, ongoing monitoring and management.

+Reliable / validated prediction tools to evaluate effects of the physical presence of offshore renewable energy infrastructure on environmental conditions (e.g. metocean conditions) and physical processes (e.g. water currents, sediment transport, nutrient cycling, erosion/ deposition) and understand potential knock-on risks to ecological integrity and functioning over the development lifecycle at local and regional levels including:

+- · ecological shifts, connectivity, biodiversity, productivity, habitat modification; and - potential indirect effects associated with marine growth, benthic halo effects and invasive marine species risk.

+Effects of artificial hard structures on fish assemblages including any population consequences that may be associated with changes to recruitment patterns, habitat modification and ecological shifts.

+Understanding how different scales, designs and layouts of offshore renewable energy infrastructure influence the level of risk to ecological receptors.

+Investigate the potential to minimise the risk of bird collision and barrier effects on susceptible marine species through engineering and design mitigation.

+Relevant, reliable and sufficient information and tools are needed to predict potential population consequences for listed threatened and migratory bird species that may interact with offshore windfarm developments (e.g. barrier effects, collision risk).
+The information and prediction tools will be required for impact assessments and to demonstrate predicted impacts, when appropriately managed, will not impede recovery of listed threatened species.

+Understanding the spatial and temporal variability in relative densities of seabird/ migratory bird populations, in particular threatened species with foraging habitats and migration pathways within declared areas and identified priority areas for offshore renewable energy.

+Orange bellied parrot, swift parrot: Increased understanding of migration timing, migration paths, flight height, susceptibility to displacement (and energetic costs) and encounter potential (light attraction to vessels/infrastructure and collision risk with turbines) for threatened species.

 Development and adoption of standardised monitoring approaches for birds so that data from regional and small-scale studies can be aggregated to examine cumulative impacts.

 Understanding potential consequences on priority avifauna species population, health and viability and biodiversity value of Ramsar wetlands and obligations under international agreements.

 Research, development and testing of methods to predict and quantify attraction/displacement/collision risk on seabird and migratory bird species to estimate mortality from offshore infrastructure on long-term population viability, particularly for species vulnerable due to life history characteristics.

-For priorities relating to whales, please refer to the 'Underwater noise emissions' section of this Research Strategy
+Improved understanding and data quality and local relevance for flight height of threatened bird species to aid in improved risk assessments and predictions of collision risk.